Corporate law

 Contributor-Level 7

-• Company Law defines and regulates various types of companies such as, public, private, limited liability partnerships, and NGOs.
+• Company Law defines and regulates public, private companies, limited liability partnerships, and NGOs.

-• Graduates can have roles like registering a company, including drafting of Memorandum of Association (MOA) and Articles of Association (AOA), obtaining important approvals, and fulfilling other legal formalities.
+• Career roles are - registering a company, including drafting of Memorandum of Association (MOA) and Articles of Association (AOA), obtaining important approvals, and fulfilling other legal formalities.

 • Company Lawyers also define the roles of the directors, officers and other key management